 Below are common questions about the Password Alert extension, which is used to prevent phishing attacks.
 For instructions on installing Password Alert, see Preventing phishing attacks on your users or Prevent phishing with Password Alert.What is Password Alert?

-Password Alert is a Chrome extension that helps users avoid phishing attacks by detecting when they enter their Google password into any web sites other than the Google Sign in page accounts.google.com.
+Password Alert is a Chrome extension that helps Google Workspace and Cloud Identity users avoid phishing attacks by detecting when they enter their Google password into any websites other than the Google sign-in page.

-G Suite administrators can also deploy the Password Alert Server to enable password alert auditing, send email alerts, and force users to change their Google password if they enter it into a non-trusted web site.
+Administrators can also deploy the Password Alert Server to enable password alert auditing, send email alerts, and force users to change their Google password if they enter it into a non-trusted website.

-Password Alert currently only works as a Chrome extension in the Chrome browser.
-As a Google Apps for Work administrator, you can deploy Password Alert across your domains using Chrome policies and set up a Google App Engine instance to monitor alerts across your domains.
+Password Alert is for Google Workspace and Cloud Identity users and currently only works as a Chrome extension in the Chrome browser.
+As an administrator, you can deploy Password Alert across your domains using Chrome policies and set up a Google App Engine instance to monitor alerts across your domains.
 If you have legacy browsers in use, you may want to explore Chrome’s Legacy Browser support.

 Password Alert uses the active Chrome profile to determine which account is being protected, so if you want to install Password Alert for multiple Google accounts, use multiple Chrome profiles.

 Each time you successfully sign in to your Google account, Password Alert has temporary access to your correct password and saves a salted reduced-bit thumbnail of your password to Chrome local storage.
-It then compares this thumbnail to each password you enter in any website other than accounts.google.com (or, for Google Cloud domains, websites whitelisted by the administrator).
+It then compares this thumbnail to each password you enter in any website other than accounts.google.com (or, for Google Cloud domains, websites the administrator put on an allowlist).

 For Gmail users, a FIDO Universal 2nd Factor (U2F) Security Key is a very useful tool to help prevent password phishing.

 Chrome tries to detect phishing pages in advance, but there may be cases where it misses an imposter sign-in page.
-Password Alert should detect each time you enter your password in a website other than accounts.google.com (or, for Google Cloud domains, websites whitelisted by the administrator).
+Password Alert should detect each time you enter your password in a website other than accounts.google.com (or, for Google Cloud domains, websites the administrator put on an allowlist).

-No, Password Alert requires that passwords have at least eight characters.
-You will have to change any legacy Google passwords that have less than eight characters.
+No, Password Alert requires that passwords have at least 8 characters.
+You will have to change any legacy Google passwords that have less than 8 characters.

 No. Password Alert doesn't save keystrokes to disk, and it doesn't send any keystrokes to any remote system.